 Begin with a scenario?
 That’s your first mistake.

 Instead, begin with a purpose.
-What is your organization trying to prepare for?
+What is your organisation trying to prepare for?
 When crisis happens, how do you want to look coming out the other side?

 Only with a clear objective can you construct a scenario that will advance it.
 And while the situation may be fictional, the stakes are real.
-The effectiveness of a crisis response can make or break an organization’s reputation—and reputation can count for as much as one-quarter of an organization’s market value.1 The average organization can expect a value-destroying event at least once every five years.2 Crisis simulation is not a place for shortcuts.
-There are still some organizations that don’t use simulations at all— but more and more are realizing the benefits and putting their plans into practice for preparation that really counts.
+The effectiveness of a crisis response can make or break an organisation’s reputation—and reputation can count for as much as one-quarter of an organisation’s market value.1 The average organisation can expect a value-destroying event at least once every five years.2 Crisis simulation is not a place for shortcuts.
+There are still some organisations that don’t use simulations at all— but more and more are realising the benefits and putting their plans into practice for preparation that really counts.

 Designing across all dimensions

 To protect organisational value, a crisis simulation should be as multidimensional as the real world in which a real crisis might play out.
 Whether real or imagined, it should include externalities, including realistic injections of “news” and stakeholders with agendas different from your own.

 People should interact as they would in real life.
 They should consider and challenge the impact each decision will have on finance, customers, strategy, and operations—and those decisions should have palpable consequences.
 If participants run up against the limits of the simulation, the simulation hasn’t been designed broadly enough.